 - Evaluate the admissions process, especially its early phases.
 Consider whether criteria or practices are unnecessarily screening out qualified candidates.
 Increase the use and weight of the interview, letters of recommendation and research experience versus numerical credentials.

 - Consider institutional assets.
 Review student advising and diversity offices on campus, interest and affinity groups, local chapters of professional organizations, faculty role models, champions, and peers, mentoring resources or other institutional strengths.

 Targeted Recruitment Activities

-- Communicate directly (e.g., letters, phone calls) with selected groups of prospective applicants.
-Potential minority group applicants or their faculty mentors may be identified through many sources, including:
+- Communicate directly (e.g., emails, phone calls) with selected groups of prospective applicants.
+Potential underrepresented group applicants or their faculty mentors may be identified through many sources, including:

-- Minority Student Locator Service of the Educational Testing Service (can be searched by specific criteria).
+- Underrepresented Student Locator Service of the Educational Testing Service (can be searched by specific criteria).

 - Students supported by NIGMS MARC, RISE, PREP, IMSD and Bridges to the Doctorate programs.

 - Interactive training program maps: Geographical maps of NIGMS training programs to help T32 program directors recruit students and to help PREP, MARC, RISE, IMSD and Bridges to the Doctorate program directors guide their students to T32 programs.